-d.
-FLUE Policy 5.1.2 on Review Criteria - Changes to the Comprehensive Plan and Zoning Provides, "Before approval of a Comprehensive Plan Amendment (CPA), Zoning Change (ZC), or Special Use Permit (SUP), the applicant shall demonstrate that the proposed modification is suitable.
-The County shall review, and decide that the proposed modification is compatible with existing and planned development on the site and in the immediate vicinity, and shall evaluate its overall consistency with the Comprehensive Plan, Zoning, and LDC and potential impacts on, but not limited to the following:

-- 1. Market demand and necessity for the change; - 2.
+- d.
+FLUE Policy 5.1.2 on Review Criteria Changes to the Comprehensive Plan and Zoning Provides, "Before approval of a Comprehensive Plan Amendment (CPA), Zoning Change (ZC), or Special Use Permit (SUP), the applicant shall demonstrate that the proposed modification is suitable.
+The County shall review, and decide that the proposed modification is compatible with existing and planned development on the site and in the immediate vicinity, and shall evaluate its overall consistency with the Comprehensive Plan, Zoning, and LDC and potential impacts on, but not limited to the following: - 1.
+Market demand and necessity for the change; - 2.
 Availability and potential need for improvements to public or private facilities and services; - 3.
 Allocation and distribution of land uses and the creation of mixed use areas; - 4.
 Environmentally sensitive areas, natural and historic resources, and other resources in the County; - 5.
 Agricultural activities and rural character of the area; - 6.
 Prevention of urban sprawl, as defined by Ch.
 163, F.S.; - 7.
 Consistency with the UGB; - 8.
 Consistency with planning principles and regulations in the Comprehensive Plan, Zoning, and LDC; - 9.
 Compatibility with current uses and land uses in the surrounding area; - 10.
 Water Supply and Alternative Water Supply needs; and - 11.
 Concurrency requirements.

-Analysis: A market demand and necessity for change analysis was not provided for the request as the site currently features a Commercial (COM) future land use designation and the site is within the UGB.
-However, the requested Employment Center (EC) future land use designation would double the potential development intensity of the site in relation to the surrounding Commercial (COM) designated properties, effectively creating an isolate "spot" of potential higher intensity use.
-Additionally, the increase development potential would create further compatibility concerns with the Green Turf Acres Unrecorded Subdivision "rural neighborhood" including potential infrastructure concerns given the current condition of SW 73rd Avenue and the site's location on the SW 73rd Avenue & SW Hwy 200 intersection.
+Analysis: A market demand and necessity for change analysis was not provided for the request; however, the site currently features a Low Residential (LR) future land use designation and the site is within the UGB.
+However, the requested Employment Center (EC) future land use designation would significantly increase the potential development density and intensity of the site in relation to the surrounding Commercial (COM) designated properties, effectively creating an isolated "spot" of higher intensity use.
+Additionally, the increased development potential would create a further incursion into the Green Turf Acres Unrecorded Subdivision creating further compatibility concerns with Green Turf Acres Unrecorded Subdivision "rural neighborhood" character, including potential infrastructure concerns given the current condition of SW 73rd Avenue and the site's location on the SW 73rd Avenue & SW Hwy 200 intersection.
 The application is not consistent with FLUE Policy 5.1.2.